CodeFactoryLLC/CodeFactory.Markup.Adapter/README.md

 Adapter pattern used for conversion of markup base content in code factory conversions.
 The final output is published as a Nuget Package which makes available the adapter pattern interfaces and base classes to implementing authors.

 ## New to CodeFactory?
 In the simplest terms, CodeFactory is a real time software factory that is triggered from inside Visual Studio during the design and construction of software.
-CodeFactory allows for development staff to automate repetitive development tasks that take up developer’s time.
+CodeFactory allows for development staff to automate repetitive development tasks that take up developerâ€™s time.

 Please see the following link for further information and guidance about the [CodeFactory Runtime](https://github.com/CodeFactoryLLC/CodeFactory) or the [CodeFactory SDK](https://www.nuget.org/packages/CodeFactorySDK/).